LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 ### **Viewing reports**

-Each report in Report Builder includes dashboard view(s) and field details.
+Each report in the Analytics Builder includes dashboard view(s) and field details.
 You can change between views by using the tabs at the bottom of the screen.

 **To run a report:** Click on the dashboard you wish to open.